racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 ### 4. Add Device Properties for Serial number and other info
 Follow this [guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) to set up serial number and the accompanying info to get iServices

+If you want to get wired sidecar working, in Config.plist change the string in Platforminfo > Generic> SystemProductName to "MacBook9,1" (note: this causes the battery to drain faster)